alteryx/featuretools/docs/source/guides/dfs_with_dask_entitysets.rst

 By default, Featuretools checks that entities created from pandas dataframes have unique index values.
 Because performing this same check with Dask would require an expensive compute operation, this check is not performed when creating an entity from a Dask dataframe.
 When using Dask dataframes, users must ensure that the supplied index values are unique.

-With an ``Entity`` created from a Dask dataframe, the ordering of the dataframe rows is not guaranteed as it is with an ``Entity`` created from a pandas dataframe.
-Furthermore, Featuretools does not attempt to maintain order of the underlying dataframe that is used to create a Dask ``Entity``.
+When an ``Entity`` is created from a pandas dataframe, the ordering of the underlying dataframe rows is maintained.
+For a Dask ``Entity``, the ordering of the dataframe rows is not guaranteed, and Featuretools does not attempt to maintain row order in a Dask ``Entity``.
+If ordering is important, close attention must be paid to any output to avoid issues.

 EntitySet Limitations
 *********************